AI for Consultants

 Q: Can AI really write consulting proposals?

 AI can generate strong first drafts of proposals based on your past work, the client's brief, and your service offerings.
-Most consultants report cutting proposal writing time by 60-70%.
+Based on running this workflow on our own operations, proposal drafting time can drop by roughly 60-70% once the templates and context are in place.
 You still review and customize the final version, but the heavy lifting — structure, boilerplate, pricing tables — is handled automatically.

 Q: How much does it cost to run AI for a consulting practice?

-OpenClaw itself is free and open-source.
-The only cost is the AI model API usage, which typically runs $15-30 per month for a solo consultant.
+Claude Code is free to install.
+Usage is billed through the Anthropic API (pay-per-token) or covered by a Claude Pro or Team subscription.
+Typical solo-consultant usage runs $15-30 per month on the API.
 Given that consultants bill $150-500/hr, saving even 2-3 hours per week means the ROI is 50-100x the cost.

 Q: Will clients know I'm using AI?

 Only if you tell them.
-OpenClaw acts as your behind-the-scenes assistant — drafting emails, preparing research briefs, and generating documents that you review before sending.
+Claude Code acts as your behind-the-scenes assistant — drafting emails, preparing research briefs, and generating documents that you review before sending.
 The output carries your voice and expertise.
-Many consultants find it's similar to having a junior analyst: the thinking is yours, the execution is accelerated.
+Think of it as a junior analyst: the thinking is yours, the execution is accelerated.

 Free: The AI Growth Breakdown